The best hotels, vetted for you

 Travelers who found the right place

 "I almost booked near Termini until I found HotelsVetted.
-They steered me to Trastevere instead โ what a difference!
+They steered me to Trastevere instead.
+What a difference!
 Cobblestone streets, amazing restaurants, and my hotel was perfect."

 "Best travel decision we made.
 The 'avoid' section saved us from a tourist trap hotel everyone was recommending.
 Ended up in Monti and fell in love with Rome all over again."